Rosemary Garlic Mashed Potatoes

 rosemary, garlic, cream, and butter in a small saucepan.

 3. Make the mashed potatoes: Drain the potatoes well in a colander and return them to the pot.
-Use a potato masher or ricer to mash them until smooth and creamy.
+Use a potato masher, ricer masher, or hand mixer to mash them until smooth and creamy.
 Gradually add the warm cream mixture to the mashed potatoes, mixing until well combined.
 Season with salt and pepper to taste.
-Serve the garlic rosemary mashed potatoes hot, garnished with additional fresh rosemary sprigs and butter, if desired.
+If desired, serve the garlic-rosemary mashed potatoes hot, garnished with additional fresh rosemary sprigs and butter.

 Cooked potatoes being mashed with a potato masher.